 After the video ends, your audience will have a connection with you and your brand, so it’s the perfect time to ask them to become a customer.
 You can build this kind of call to action into the video itself, or you can have a button on the page near your video that directs people to the next step.
 The next step could be watching another video, reading more information, or filling out a contact form.
 Just be sure you’re clear about what the viewer should do at the end of the video.

 Now that you know how to rank your videos in search engines, it’s time to get started!
 Challenge yourself to make a new video every month to market your business.
-To keep yourself accountable, join the Animoto Video Marketing Challenge on Facebook.
+To keep yourself accountable—and to find inspiration—join the Animoto Social Video Marketing Community on Facebook.